RiverCity Ferries: Fleet

 RiverCity Ferries's fleet consists of 27 CityCats and 5 KittyCats.
 The CityCats are owned by Brisbane City Council.
 The KittyCats are leased from Captain Cook Cruises.

 CityCats

 The CityCat vessels are catamarans, and named after the Aboriginal place names for various parts of the Brisbane River and adjacent areas (with the exception of the 19th CityCat, the Spirit of Brisbane, which honours the 2011 flood recovery volunteers).
-All CityCats are operated by a crew of three - a master, a deck hand and a ticket seller.

 First generation

 First generation CityCats have a capacity of 149 passengers.
 These are to be replaced by additional fourth generation vessels.